isomerpages/nlb-learning/_careers/Adults Seniors/Programmes.md

 ## **Breakthrough**
-![Alt text for image on Isomer site](/images/career/Career-Prog-AS-02.png) Harness the secrets of success from conversations with entrepreneurs in this programme series, which include panel discussions, workshops and networking sessions.
+![Alt text for image on Isomer site](/images/career/Career-Prog-AS-02.png) Uncover the secrets of success through conversations with entrepreneurs at the top of their game.
+Engage with them through panel discussions, workshops and networking sessions with a focus on topics such as overcoming challenges, innovation and more.

-The panel discussions are recommended for business owners, aspiring entrepreneurs, and anyone who is curious about the speakers and their companies.

-Learning outcomes include advice on overcoming challenges in entrepreneurship, innovation and/or a particular industry.

 Click [here](https://go.gov.sg/breakthrough-series){:target="_blank"} to learn more about this programme.